 I put a citrus blend on my recent batch (it has a few citrus oils and vanilla absolute), it is in my kitchen.

-Here is a video that shows the whole process, it's a little shaky (you were warned!) but a great tutorial:
+Drying rose petals is a great way to enjoy their fragrance all year long.
+Here is a video that shows the whole process, it's a little shaky (you were warned!) but a great tutorial.

 Both potpourri and essential oils are a popular way to add desired fragrances to a home.
 It is just natural to combine essential oils with potpourri recipes.
 Rose petals may not retain their scent once dried.